-Activity Mechanism(s) for/and potential impact (s) Location, Key Concerns and Current Management Relevant Authorities and Internal Dept/ Function to Whom this Applies effects on the bird, fish and biotope features.
-Management: Relevant Authorities do not currently manage this activity.
+Activity Mechanism(s) for/and pote impact (s) Management Relevant Authorities and Internal Dept/ Function to Whom this Applies effects on the bird, fish and bio Management: Relevant Authorities do not currently manage this activity.
 It is already addressed through RYA and other codes of conduct (Green Blue) and related legislation.
 In Cardiff Bay, water quality is monitored continuously to identify and address any problems.
-Boat repairs (commercial) This activity covers small informal yards where boats are repaired as part of a business (rather than individuals undertaking maintenance on their own boats in marinas etc).
-Any planned and formalised new facilities require planning or other permission and is therefore a 'project' requiring an HRA under the Habitats Regulations rather than action under this Management Scheme.
-Mechanism: Introduction of synthetic and non-synthetic materials.
-Potential impact: The main potential for an impact is through toxic contamination of the water body by cleaning fluids, oil, paint etc. These compounds can have deleterious effects on the designated sub features of the Severn Estuary.
-Location: There are currently no commercial boat yards reported by the RAs but it is believed that there are some small commercial yards operating on or directly linked to some of the feeding rivers e.g. on the lower River Ely at Cardiff.
-Key Concerns: A commercial boatyard would require a number of consents or permissions and should therefore be regarded as a plan or project.
-Management: None at present.
-CHA, CC, EA Relevant RA dept: Operational (Harbour Master, Marina Manager), Recreation, Leisure and Tourism, Planning (Licensing and Consents), Environment (waste).
-Moorings This activity covers the tying up of boats to permanent fixed points.
-The activity is composed of two parts: Mooring of commercial vessels at dockside in ports Mooring of recreational vessels to river bed attachments/buoys/pontoons at existing club facilities in inlets and marinas.
-Any new mooring locations or expansion of provision at existing facilities require planning or other permission and are therefore 'projects' requiring an HRA under the Habitats Regulations rather than action under this Management Scheme.
-Mechanism: Abrasion, Noise Potential impact: 1) Potential risk to intertidal habitats.
-2) Disturbance to birds, particularly from moorings and large numbers of boat movements near roosts during winter and on passage.
-Location: A number of marinas with moorings for recreational craft are located around the estuary and moorings are also found within the estuary's many rivers and pills.
-The majority of boats are moored in fixed pontoon berths within the enclosed waters of marinas, docks and harbours located outside the EMS (e.g. Cardiff and Portishead).
-Smaller numbers of boats are moored on buoys or pontoons within the EMS in creeks/pills, rivers and other sheltered area.
-These include St. Pierre Pill, the River Ebbw at Newport, Oldbury Pill, Knightstone Harbour in Weston Bay, River Axe and River Brue.
-See Recreational Boating in the Severn Estuary Report (2016) for map.
-Key Concerns: Potential risk to intertidal habitats and overwintering and passage birds from moorings are not considered to be having an impact, with the ABP (Cardiff), CHA, PoB, TBPC, NE, NRW, GHT, NHC, MCC, NSC, CC, THLS, NSC Relevant RA dept: Recreation, Leisure and Tourism, Operational (Harbour Master, Marina Manager), Planning, Environment (ecology), Property
+Boat repairs (commercial) This activity covers small informal yards when repaired as part of a business (rather than incundertaking maintenance on their own boats etc).
+Any planned and formalised new facilities record or other permission and is therefore a 'project HRA under the Habitats Regulations rather the under this Management Scheme. dividuals s in marinas Potential impact: The main pot for an impact is through toxic contamination of the water box cleaning fluids, oil, paint etc. Th lower River Ely at Cardiff.
+Key Concerns: A commercial boatyard would require a number of consents or permissions and should CHA, CC, EA Relevant RA dept: Operational (Harbour Master, Marina Manager), Recreation, Leisure and Tourism, Planning (Licensing and Consents), Environment (waste).
+Moorings This activity covers the tying up of boats to p fixed points.
+The activity is composed of two parts: Mooring of commercial vessels at docksi Mooring of recreational vessels to river be attachments/buoys/pontoons at existing in inlets and marinas.
+Any new mooring locations or expansion of pexisting facilities require planning or other peare therefore 'projects' requiring an HRA under the Habitats Regulations rather than action under Management Scheme. intertidal habitats.
+2) Disturban birds, particularly from mooring large numbers of boat movement near roosts during winter and opassage. provision at termission and der the moorings are also found within the estuary's many rivers and pills.
+The majority of boats are moored in fixed pontoon berths within the enclosed waters of ABP (Cardiff ), CHA, POB, TBPC, NE, NRW, GHT, NHC, MCC, NSC, CC, THLS, NSC Relevant RA dept: Recreation, Leisure and Tourism, Operational (Harbour Master, Marina Manager), Planning, Environment (ecology), Property